sharedlabs/overlay-container/README.md

 # overlay-container

-Overlays rendered anywhere on the DOM can couse stacking order problems (overlays trapped within a z-index).
+Overlays rendered anywhere on the DOM can cause stacking order problems (overlays trapped within a z-index).

 The `overlay-container` element ensures that overlays will always be rendered on the top layer.